resuly/resuly.github.io/_posts/2018-05-18-3d-convolutional-networks-for-traffic-forecasting.markdown

 ---

 ## Intro
-I have spent a lot of time to pick up this background image for the post.
+It's not easy to pick up this background image for the post.
 It shows the Manhattan Peninsula, New York, and the sky reflects the buildings on the ground.
 This fantasy scene reminds me the complex relationship between space and time, which closely related to the topic of this article: Spatiotemporal forecasting of traffic by using 3d convolutional neural networks.

 <!-- ![Shanghai Stampede 2014](/img/in_post/2018/05/shanghai-stampede-2014.jpg) -->